Scalable $M$-Channel Critically Sampled Filter Banks for Graph Signals: Fast M-CSFB Transform

 \section{Fast M-CSFB Transform}

-In the numerical examples in the previous sections, we have computed a full eigendecomposition of the graph Laplacian and used it for all three of the filtering, sampling, and interpolation operations; however, such an eigendecomposition does not scale well with the size of the graph as it requires ${\cal O}(N^3)$ operations with naive methods.
-In the next three sections, we develop a fast approximate version of the proposed transform that scales more efficiently for large, sparse graphs.
+In the numerical examples in the previous sections, we have computed a full eigendecomposition of the graph Laplacian and used it for all three of the filtering, sampling, and interpolation operations; however, such an eigendecomposition does not scale well with the size of the graph, as it requires ${\cal O}(N^3)$ operations with naive methods.
+In this section, we develop a fast approximate version of the proposed transform that scales more efficiently for large, sparse graphs.